 One of the areas in which I help people in family law is with uncontested divorces.
 An uncontested divorce is a divorce in which the spouses have agreed on their own to divide the property and settled the child issues.
 The spouses are just looking for a family law attorney to take care of the judicial process.
 You do not pay for lawyers to hash everything out.
 There’s nothing wrong with an uncontested divorce in Texas.
 If the spouses can reach an agreement on how to sever their relationship then that makes moving on much easier.

-Dividing property in a Dallas or Fort Worth, Texas uncontested divorce
+Dividing property in a Texas uncontested divorce

 However, one of the problems in uncontested divorces is the spouses often do not do a good job dividing marital property.
 The result is that one spouse, and sometimes both, probably end up in worse financial positions.
 What often happens is the spouses divide the property on the basis of what seems easiest.
 After the divorce one of the spouses realizes the imbalance but it’s too late.